What are the fees you need to pay?

 The amount of your fees varies, depending on which units you are studying.
 You may be eligible to defer payment of your fees under HECS-HELP or FEE-HELP.

-To find out the exact amount you need to pay, log in to My Financials and view your Statement of Account and Tax Invoice.
+To find out the exact amount you need to pay, log in to My Finances and view your Statement of Account and Tax Invoice.
 This always shows the current calculation based on your enrolment, and any loans and discounts you’ve successfully applied for.

 View unit costs and indicative course fees.